markcortejosolfamaslah-cryptoteam/apiProject4TriviaFun/README.md

-# apiProject4CryptoFun
+# apiProject4TriviaFun
-We will create a crypto game!
+We will create a trivia game!